By Seymour Topping with additional editing by Sig Gissler

 In journalism the major newspapers, such as The New York Times, The Wall Street Journal, and The Washington Post, have harvested many of the awards, but the board also has often reached out to work done by small, little-known papers.
 The Public Service award in 1995 went to The Virgin Islands Daily News, St. Thomas, for its disclosure of the links between the region's rampant crime rate and corruption in the local criminal justice system.
 In 2005, the investigative reporting award went to Willamette Week, an alternative newspaper in Portland, Oregon, for its exposure of a former governor's long concealed sexual misconduct with a 14-year-old girl.
 In 2008, the feature photography prize was captured by the Concord (N.H.)
 Monitor for its portrayal of a family coping with a parent's terminal illness.
 In 2010, the Public Service prize went to the Bristol, Va., Herald Courier, a small daily, for exposing the mismanagement of natural gas royalties owed to thousands of landowners.
 And in 2013, the National Reporting prize was won by InsideClimate News, a small online news organization.

 In letters, the board has grown less conservative over the years in matters of taste.
 In 1963 the drama jury nominated Edward Albee's Who's Afraid of Virginia Woolf?, but the board found the script insufficiently "uplifting," a complaint that related to arguments over sexual permissiveness and rough dialogue.
-In 1993 the prize went to Tony Kushner's Angels in America: Millennium Approaches, a play that dealt with problems of homosexuality and AIDS and whose script was replete with obscenities.
+In 1993 the prize went to Tony Kushner's Angels in America: Millennium Approaches, a play that explores homosexuality in the early days of the AIDS crisis, before transmission was widely understood or effective treatment was available.
+Kushner doesn't shy from strong language, a change from earlier playwrights whose cursing could have cost them an award.
 On the same debated issue of taste, the board in 1941 denied the fiction prize to Ernest Hemingway's For Whom the Bell Tolls, but gave him the award in 1953 for The Old Man and the Sea, a lesser work.

 Notwithstanding these contretemps, from its earliest days, the board has in general stood firmly by a policy of secrecy in its deliberations and refusal to publicly debate or defend its decisions.
 The challenges have not lessened the reputation of the Pulitzer Prizes as the country's most prestigious awards and as the most sought-after accolades in journalism, letters, and music.
 The Prizes are perceived as a major incentive for high-quality journalism and have focused worldwide attention on American achievements in letters and music.